Frequently Asked Questions

 An EFC, or Expected Family Contribution, is a number calculated by the Department of Education from the information you provide on the Free Application for Federal Student Aid (FAFSA).
 The EFC is the dollar amount the federal government determines you and your family can contribute to your college education.
 The number is used to determine your eligibility for need-based financial aid.

 First, make sure you’ve filed the Free Application for Federal Student Aid (FAFSA).
 Then, visit the Loans page on the financial aid website.
-Here, you will complete loan entrance counseling and sign a Master Promissory Note with the PIN number you used to sign your FAFSA.
+Here, you will complete loan entrance counseling and sign a Master Promissory Note with the FSA ID you used to sign your FAFSA.
 The financial aid office will be notified once you’ve signed the Master Promissory Note and will certify your loan application.

 Parents interested in borrowing a Federal PLUS Loan to cover their students’ educational expenses should visit the Loans page on the financial aid website.
 Here, parents will complete and sign a PLUS promissory note as well as request a credit check through the US Department of Education.
 All parent loans are subject to a credit check.
 Parents can sign the promissory note with the PIN number they used to sign their students’ FAFSA.
 The financial aid office will be notified once a parent has signed the promissory note and will certify the loan application.